mchill/miscellaneous/drive-ya-nuts/README.md

 I developed the solution to the
 [Drive Ya Nuts](https://www.jaapsch.net/puzzles/circus.htm) puzzle.
 There are 7! * 6^6 = 235,146,240 ways that the pieces can be arranged on the board.
 I solved the physical version years ago, but I thought it would be fun to go back and solve it programmatically.

+The solution uses recursive depth-first search to find mismatches as quickly as possible.
+This ended up being considerably faster than checking every permutation of all pieces' placement.

 ## Example Output